-Any impact on bus stops, pedestrian crossings and driveways would be detailed in the next stage of design, likely in 2019-2020.
+Any impact on bus stops, pedestrian crossings and driveways would be detailed in the next stage of design.

 The kerbside bike path would improve safety for people on bikes, and encourage less-confident riders to use the route.
 Removing the central median in this option would encourage slower speeds, lowering crash risk and severity.
 There would be no change to footpaths, unlike Options B and C.